Makerfabs/UWB-AOA-with-Display-STM32F103C8T6/README.md

 [AOA KIT](https://www.makerfabs.com/mauwb-stm32-aoa-development-kit.html)

+# FAQ

+You can list your question here or contact techsupport@makerfabs.com for technology support.
+Detailed descriptions of your question will be helped to solve your question.

+• Q:The AOA kit has multiple label bindings, resulting in the inability to obtain distance and angle information.
-**NOTE:One AOA device only supports one anchor point paired with one tag to work simultaneously.
+  A:One AOA device only supports one anchor point paired with one tag to work simultaneously.
 Excess tags will cause the data not to be displayed.
-Please unbind the phantom false tags in the interface, and the kit can be used normally.**
+Please unbind the phantom false tags in the interface, and the kit can be used normally.